RogueOneEcho/superseded-how-to-setup-deluge-with-protonvpn-portforward/README.md

 # Deluge via Proton VPN with port forwarding

-This guide shows how to run Deluge via ProtonVPN with automatic port forwarding.
+This guide shows how to make Deluge connectable via Proton VPN with port forwarding.

+All services are run in Docker containers and managed with Docker Compose.

-Due to the flexibility of [Gluetun](https://github.com/qdm12/gluetun) it can be easily adapt it to work with any wireguard or OpenVPN VPN provider by following their [wiki documentation](https://github.com/qdm12/gluetun-wiki).
+*Due to the flexibility of [Gluetun](https://github.com/qdm12/gluetun) the guide can be easily adapted to work with any wireguard or OpenVPN based VPN provider by referring to the [Gluetun wiki documentation](https://github.com/qdm12/gluetun-wiki).*

 *Prior knowledge of Docker, Deluge, Prowlarr, and linuxserver.io containers are assumed.*